javierdamiani/javierdamiani/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🚀 &nbsp;I have a lifelong passion for all things computers and enjoy coding, with a particular fondness for JavaScript and React.\
+🚀 &nbsp;I have a lifelong passion for all things computers and enjoy coding. \
 🎓 &nbsp;My background includes a degree in Business Administration and ongoing studies in Electronic Business.\
 🎮 &nbsp;When I'm not at the keyboard, you'll find me immersed in virtual football with Football Manager or indulging in some Call of Duty Mobile action.\
 😺 &nbsp;I'm a cat lover, and my feline friend Igor is my faithful sidekick.\